-Alternatively, the economic operator may use default or disaggregated default values given by European Union Directive 2018/2001 (RED II).
+Alternatively, the economic operator may use default or disaggregated default values given by the Revised Renewable Energy Directive EU/2018/2001 (RED III).

 GHG emission data shall only be included on commercial transaction documentation (change of legal ownership) if actual values have been calculated.
 In the case that default values are used, it is only necessary to transmit that the default value is used, in order to simplify the administrative burden and avoid mistakes.
 Therefore, it is the responsibility of downstream economic operators to include information concerning the (disaggregated) default GHG emission values for the final fuels, heat and/or cooling and power when reporting to the Member States.